KristynaPijackova/Digital-electronics-2/Labs/Project/README.md

 | `scanMatrix()`   | none | uint8_t pos |returns position in form of integer of pushed button EX: 23 -> row 2 x column 3; returns 0 if nothing was pressed|
 | `posToConstChar(uint8_t pos, bool shift)` |  `uint8_t pos` `bool shift` | `const char* button_name` |returns button name according to the position and also takes into account if shift button was pressed |

 To scan matrix. function scanMatrix() is called in regular interval given by Timer1 overflow each 33ms.
-The display, UART and parameters like frequency, output status and waveform are then updated according to the pushed button.
+The display, UART and parameters like frequency, output status and waveform are then updated according to the pushed button. </br>
+<i>Please note: for UART transmission it is necessary to uncomment the relevant lines, because with UART simul IDE sometimes crashes unexpectedly.</i>

 <h3> Waveform generator </h3>